Symphony No. 2 (Paine)

 Symphony No. 2 in A major, subtitled Im Frühling or In Spring, is the second symphony by American composer John Knowles Paine.

-History

 The symphony was composed in 1879 and published in Boston in 1880, at a time when few American composers were able to find publishers for symphonic works.
 It was also premiered in Boston in 1880, and was extremely well received, prompting handkerchief-waving and shouting at the first performance.
-Historian Louis Elson compared its final movement to Robert Schumann's Symphony in B flat, which is also subtitled "Spring".
+Historian Louis Elson compared its final movement to Robert Schumann's Symphony No. 1, which is also subtitled "Spring".